ismaoc/ismaoc/README.md

 ## 🚀 Projects & Work

-I'm working on a few personal projects — coming soon!
+I'm working on a few personal projects to be released soon.

 ## 🤝 Open to

 - Freelance projects
 - Remote collaborations
-- Side projects with real-world impact

 ## 📫 Let’s connect